How interesting it is to see the recent flurry of soy stories hit the press.

 Why Has it Taken so Long to Tell the Soy Story?

 Since the beginning of this century, numerous studies with experimental animals have shown conclusively that soy protein, when compared with the milk proteins casein and lactalbumin, can dramatically reduce blood lipids such as total cholesterol, LDL (“bad”) cholesterol, and triglycerides.
-Particularly impressive findings were published between the years 1941 [...]
+Particularly impressive findings were published between the years 1941 and 1965, with many more studies (especially among humans) following thereafter.
+It’s my opinion that the scientists who [...]